 #4.
 Will I Get Bored Traveling Solo?

 Will I get bored traveling alone??
 I understand why this is one of the top 5 concerns for solo females travelers.
 A common question and also somewhat rhetoric.
 People will ask you this question when you tell them you are going solo.
 Traveling alone sounds scary to others, they get overwhelmed with the idea and can project that onto those who do it.
 Don’t let such an attitude stop you from traveling alone.

-One of my favorite pastimes is to sketch out my next adventure.
+One of my favorite pastimes is sketching out my next adventure.
 I bring a journal to the table and start to create my next travel wish list.
 It can be the best way to distract you from sitting there on your own.
 Also, texting with a friend helps.
 You can almost go the whole time at dinner in a conversation via text, leaving you with a feeling of having been social.

 #5.
 What Essentials Do I Need?

 Preparing for a trip is the key to its success!
 When out on an adventure alone, the last thing you want to be saying is, “I should have”… Be sure to be as planned out as possible and have all the solo travel gear.

 Let’s start with packing!
-First time I went solo traveling I packed a carry-on suitecase, a checked bag, and a personal item bag.
-Now picture me lugging those bags on the cobble stone streets of Europe.
-I was cursing every pair of heels that I brought, that I don’t even wear in my normal life.
+First time I went solo traveling I packed a carry-on suitcase, a checked bag, and a personal item bag.
+Now picture me lugging those bags on the cobblestone streets of Europe.
+I was cursing every pair of heels that I brought, which I don’t even wear in my normal life.
 When I was packing I was so sure I would find a nice occasion to wear them.
 Guess what, I didn’t!